darconeous/old-coap-archived/README.md

 SMTP is a C-based CoAP stack which is suitable for embedded environments.
 Features include:

- * Low stack usage.
-(With continuing work to make it lower)
  * Fully asynchronous.
  * Supports both Contiki and BSD sockets.
  * Supports sending and receiving asynchronous responses.